-Carolyn Anderson is Co-Chair of the firm’s Public Client & AG practice and leads the firm’s Securities & Financial Fraud and Antitrust practice groups.
+Carolyn Anderson is Co-Chair of the firm’s Public Client & AG practice and leads the firm’s Securities & Financial Fraud practice groups.
 Carolyn has successfully represented small investors, institutional clients, and states in individual and nationwide consumer fraud, securities fraud, ERISA, and antitrust actions.
 She has served in a leadership role in obtaining numerous significant awards in both individual actions and multi-state actions.
 Carolyn has also successfully represented clients in individual and nation-wide litigation related to injuries from defective medical devices and pharmaceutical drugs.

 Ongoing litigation highlights

 - In the opioids litigation, Carolyn represents the State of Indiana and the State of Vermont in their opioid investigations and litigation related to pharmaceutical manufacturers, drug distributors, and pharmacies for their roles in the ongoing opioid crisis.

 - Member of the Lead Counsel Committee in nationwide litigation involving CenturyLink customers alleging they were overcharged and billed for services they didn’t request or authorize.

 - Class and Derivative Counsel on behalf of investors in the Morgan Keegan Open End Mutual Funds litigation.
 Involved in briefing, strategy, experts, discovery, and settlement: $125 million settlement reached after eight years of litigation, including resolution of claims against the auditor.